 Hey boss, it’s me, your employee!
-For some reason I think that we should play Dungeons and Dragons with the other employees here!
-You don’t really know what Dungeons and Dragons is, or why we should play it?
+For some reason I think that we should play Dungeons & Dragons with the other employees here!
+You don’t really know what Dungeons & Dragons is, or why we should play it?
 That’s fine, I’ll tell you!

 But you don’t just live like peasants, you are heroes on a fantastic journey, killing evil monsters, saving lives, exploring mystical lands, and getting awesome stuff!

 Why Should We Play For Work?

 Consider it a new team building exercise!
 Sure we could go bowling, but then all we learn about each other is who is a better bowler, and who is a sore loser.
 In D&D, you actually work as a team to accomplish a single goal.
 You learn who is more creative, what prioritizes people, and how they deal with frustrations in a safe space.

 In this game, you don’t win or lose.
 Just like you don’t win or lose at life.
 There are problems that come up, and you either accomplish solving those problems or you don’t, but you don’t get points for it, just like in D&D. This encourages camaraderie, because we have to work together at succeeding in a particular task, but if you don’t, you don’t together; and learn how to pick yourself up and keep going together.
 If we do win though, we win together as well.